brillout/wildcard-api/docs/readme.template.md

   if( err.isCodeError ){
     // The endpoint function threw an uncaught error (there is a bug in your server code) alert(
-      'Something went wrong on our side.
-We have been notified and we are working on a fix.' + 'Sorry...
-Please try again later.'
+      "Something went wrong on our side.
+We have been notified and we are working on a fix." + "Try again later."
     );
   }
   if( err.isConnectionError ){
-    // The browser couldn't connect to the server; the user is offline or the server is down. alert("We couldn't perform your request.
-Please try again.");
+    // The browser couldn't connect to the server: the user is offline (or your server is down). alert("You don't seem to have an internet connection, try again once you are back online.");
   }

   if( err ) {